GabrielAdamsMath/ProbabillityTheorySpring2021/README.md

 # ProbabillityTheorySpring2021
 Various coding projects and exampes for probabillity theory.
+Newest code will be described first

-To run this you will need python3 installed.
+To run anything in this you will need python3 installed.
+In general to run a python file type python3 FileName.py on your command line in the directory that you have python installed at.

+###ProbTheoryHW3#2.py
+Run as usual

+###MontyCards.py

+This was heuristical analysis of why the Monty Hall and Monty Fall problems are different

 Type python3 MontyCards.py on the command line while in the directory that you have placed MontyCards.py Remember that you can change directories on the command line with cd <directory>